 The Directorate-General for Energy is responsible for developing and implementing a European energy policy under the political guidance of the European Commission Vice-President for Energy Union Maroš Šefčovič and Climate Action and Energy Commissioner Miguel Arias Cañete.

 The Directorate General develops and implements innovative policies aimed at:

 - contributing to setting up an energy market providing citizens and business with affordable energy, competitive prices and technologically advanced energy services

 - promoting sustainable energy production, transport and consumption in line with the EU 2020 targets and with a view to the 2050 decarbonisation objective

 - enhancing the conditions for safe and secure energy supply in a spirit of solidarity between EU countries ensuring a high degree of protection for European citizens

-Listed below is a selection of news and papers relating to energy policy.
+A selection of news and papers relating to energy policy:

 - European Commission: Studies on Energy